Artist Ronald Davis at The Harwood Museum, Taos, with his painting Three Panel, 1969.

 – Dave Hickey

 “My work is comprised of aggressively decorative, meaningless, unidentified floating objects that pretend to be rational.
 Illusion is my vehicle.
-Opticality is paramount.… Even though I, like DuChamp, reintroduced perspective illusion – the illusions of objects into my paintings – the objects themselves remain abstract and non-referential.”
+Opticality is paramount.
+Like DuChamp, I reintroduced perspective illusion of objects in painting.
+The objects themselves remain abstract and non-referential.”

 – Ronald Davis